 The treatment of HNA is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Most patients primarily need a team consisting of a (pediatric) neurologist, physiatrist, physical therapist and occupational therapist.
 In case of phrenic nerve palsy a specialized pulmonologist and sometimes home nighttime ventilation is needed.
 Recurrent laryngeal nerve palsy may require the help of a speech therapist.
 For HNA patients with rare and special features of craniofacial abnormalities, the help of specialized dentists or maxillofacial surgeons may be warranted.

 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
 Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with HNA.
-Genetic counseling may be of benefit for affected individuals and their families.

 After the acute phase, different medications known as co-analgesics may be administered.
 Such medications include gabapentin, carbamazepine, and amitryptiline and they specifically treat nerve pain.
 Their effect, however, is usually limited.